-Our projects in Brazil, Costa Rica, Ecuador, Guyana, and Peru support land protection and monitoring; right to water; and natural resource management.
+Our projects in Brazil, Costa Rica, Ecuador, Guyana, Panama, and Peru support land protection and monitoring and natural resource management.

 Indigenous Rights Defenders: Indigenous Youth Using Legal and Other Tools in Support of Traditional Rights – Equipe de Conservacao da Amazonia (ECAM)

 The Rainforest Fund has promoted the creation of the Indigenous Rights Defenders program at a time when governments, especially in Brazil, have targeted Indigenous Peoples’ rights which were acquired in the past through constant struggles.
 The focus of this project is to provide workshops and training to strengthen the Indigenous Rights Defenders program led by the Equipe de Conservacao de Amazonia.
 The program involves 4 Indigenous communities: the Tembe, the Wai Wai, the Surui and Cinta Larga communities, and a fifth, the neighboring Afro-descendant communities, the Quilimbolas from the Southwestern Amazon.